Advertisment

 India Added 9.9 GW of Solar Installation in First Eight Months of CY-22

-• India increased its solar PV capacity by over 9.9 GW in the first 8 months of CY-22.
+India increased its solar capacity by over 9.9 GW in first eight months of CY-22.
+In comparison to same period-21, it’s a 22.2% YoY growth.

 India increased its solar PV capacity by over 9.9 GW in the first 8 months of CY-22.
 In comparison to the same period of last year, it’s a 22.2% y-o-y growth.
 In the first 8 months of CY-21, India added 8147.27 MW.